rnduldulaojr/tornado-swirl/README.md

         }
     }
 }
 ```

 ## Credits to:

 We used SerenaFeng's [tornado-swagger](https://github.com/SerenaFeng/tornado-swagger) as starting point for this project.

-We decided on (almost like) Google style module docs for the doc format since epydoc used in tornado-swagger has been a discontinued project and
-did not work on Python 3.
-We wanted to maintain a uniform python docstring format across all our projects so we decided on extracting OpenAPI 3.0
-data from our existing/common docstring format so we made our own parser based on [Brian Ray's Medium article on FSMs](https://medium.com/@brianray_7981/tutorial-write-a-finite-state-machine-to-parse-a-custom-language-in-pure-python-1c11ade9bd43).
+We decided on (almost like) Google style module docs for the doc format since epydoc used in tornado-swagger has been a discontinued project and did not work on Python 3.
+We wanted to maintain a uniform python docstring format across all our projects so we decided on extracting OpenAPI 3.0  data from our existing/common docstring format so we made our own parser based on [Brian Ray's Medium article on FSMs](https://medium.com/@brianray_7981/tutorial-write-a-finite-state-machine-to-parse-a-custom-language-in-pure-python-1c11ade9bd43).

+## TODOS
+- Support of ```object``` type.
+Current version does not support OpenAPI ```object``` type (directly).
+One will need to declare model classes and mark them with the @schema decorator and reference them.

+## Comments

+Please send your suggestions, comments to: r.duldulao@salarium.com

+(c) 2018 [Salarium LTD](https://www.salarium.com).
+All rights reserved.